Osa3a-Fallatah/Projct_2/README.md

 Debugging

 ### issues in the app:

-everything works fine except
-search bar not sohwing up in the tableview
+search bar not sohwing up in the tableview correct

 ‬‬‪‪ Features:‬‬